trinodb/trino/docs/src/main/sphinx/functions/color.rst

     ``high`` to calculate a fraction which is then passed to the ``color(fraction, low_color, high_color)`` function shown below.
-    If ``x`` falls outside the range defined by ``low`` and ``high`` it's value will be truncated to fit within this range.
+    If ``x`` falls outside the range defined by ``low`` and ``high`` its value is truncated to fit within this range.

 .. function:: color(x, low_color, high_color) -> color
     :noindex: